crest-summit/summit-help/summit/proposals/editor/personnel/proposalTeam/responsibleOrganization.md

 The VT 6 digit organization number under which a specific Proposal Team member is submitting the proposal.
+The field will automatically populate with the Home Org unless a Default Research Organization has been indicated in the person's preferences.
 This does not need to correspond to Home Org or Submitting Org.